Explore your Enough

 Automate your money management

 Set up automatic deposit and online bill pay.
 This can reduce worry and minimize late fees.
+Consider putting some into an emergency savings account if you don't have one.
+The rule of thumb is three to six months' of income.

 Continue to build your confidence with money matters